AStepanyan21/homework/README.md

 ## Remove Duplicates

 Given a sorted array nums, remove the duplicates in-place such that each element appears only once and returns the new length

+## Largest prime factor

+The prime factors of 13195 are 5, 7, 13 and 29.

+What is the largest prime factor of the number 600851475143 ?